invictus-integration/docs-ifa/framework/installation/framework-releasepipeline.md

 Add a variable **ArtifactsPath** to the release with scope 'Release' and a value of `$(System.DefaultWorkingDirectory)/InvictusFramework/Framework`.

+Please Note that a current bug in the Az library might cause the release to fail for new installation.
+Simply re-deploy the failed release to resolve the issue.

 ### Stages

 Add a stage for each environment you wish to release to.